Covisint/api-raml/README.md

 ### Debugging

-To drop into a shell within the docker container after generating the custom , pass the "bash" argument to the command line:
+To drop into a shell within the docker container after generating the custom RAML files, pass the "bash" argument to the command line:

     $ docker run -it --rm -v "$PWD":/raml -p 9000:9000 venkytv/covisint-api-console bash

+If there is a problem generating the custom RAMLs itself, the previous command might fail.
+In that case, do the following:

+    $ docker run -it --rm -v "$PWD":/raml -p 9000:9000 --entrypoint=bash venkytv/covisint-api-console --

+This will drop you into a shell inside the container.
+Now, you can run the parser script manually by hand to debug the issue:

+    # /api-console/ramlparser.rb /raml /tmp /raml/release-manifest.yml

+The parser and all the supporting scripts are inside the `/api-console` directory.
+The container does not include an editor; so, if you want to edit any of the files, you need to install an editor:

+    # apt-get install vim

+**REMEMBER**: Any changes you make within the container are lost the moment you exit the shell.
+The container is re-created afresh every time you do a "docker run" and removed as soon as the command exits.
+If you make any changes to the scripts under `/api-console`, make sure the changes are also made in the corresponding scripts in the `api-raml` git repo under the `docker/` directory.

 ## Simplified usage